rOpenGov/rwfs/README.md

 * `GMLFile` for reading data from a [GML](http://en.wikipedia.org/wiki/Geography_Markup_Language) file.

 All request classes are abstract with the exception of `GMLFile` meaning that the user of `rwfs` must provide a subclass for each relevant class and implement abstract methods in the classes.
 The user may provide additional methods for accessing the data for convenience.

-Due to limited support for WFS 2.x in the `rgdal` package, which the `rwfs` package depends on, data in WFS 2.x is accessible only via downloading the data first and thus no streaming can be used (at least in some services).

 The following client classes are currently implemented